What do the examiners look for?

 As with other Addictions, this refers to the escalation of behavior to sustain and strengthen the relationship.
-The person starts to believe that the ‘need’ the celebrity and behaviors become more extreme, and more delusional.
+The person starts to believe that the ‘need’ for the celebrity and behaviors become more extreme and more delusional.
 Stalking is a severe example of this behavior.

 The absorption-addiction model can be viewed as more of a description of parasocial relationships than an explanation; it states how a parasocial relationship may be identified and the form it may take, but not what it is caused by.

-Methodologically, many studies into parasocial relationships, such as Maltby’s 2006 survey, rely on self-report technique.
-This can often lack validity, whether this is due to accidental inaccuracies, due to a warped perception of the parasocial relationship by the participant, or genuine memory lapses, or to more deliberate actions.
+Methodologically, many studies into parasocial relationships, such as Maltby’s 2006 survey, rely on the self-report technique.
+This can often lack validity, whether this is due to accidental inaccuracies, due to a warped perception of the parasocial relationship by the participant, genuine memory lapses, or more deliberate actions.

-For example the social desirability bias making the respondents under-report their abnormal behavior.
+For example, the social desirability bias makes the respondents under-report their abnormal behavior.
 There is often competition between fans of celebrities to see who is the ‘biggest’ fan, which may lead to an exaggeration of the behaviors and attitudes when reporting the relationship.

-McCutcheon et al. (2006) used 299 participants to investigate the links between attachment types and attitudes towards celebrities.
-They found no direct relationship between the type of attachment and the likelihood that parasocial relationship will be formed.
+McCutcheon et al. (2006) used 299 participants to investigate the links between attachment types and attitudes toward celebrities.
+They found no direct relationship between the type of attachment and the likelihood that a parasocial relationship will be formed.